Drathonix/DEConfig-Integration/README.md

 ### Draconic Evolution Config GUI Integration
 Keybinds suck.
 So let's unify everything to use one keybind: The draconic evolution tool and armor config GUI key!
+This mod was designed specifically for GTNH.

 ### Current Supported Mods and Items
 IC2: Night Vision Goggles, Nano Helm, Quantum Helm, Quantum Chest, Quantum Leggings, and Mining Laser.